Optimization via a Control-Centric Framework: Constrained Optimization

 \section{Constrained Optimization}

 We now extend the control-centric framework to constrained optimization problems that include equality and inequality constraints, covering exponential, FT, FxT, and PT convergence laws.
-For simplicity of exposition, we restrict ourselves to the Hessian-gradient dynamics (HGD) case, as it requires the least restrictive assumptions.
-Note that generalizing the derivations of this section and the following two for the ND and GD cases is straightforward.
+We use HGD throughout this and the following sections, since it requires only the OLF regularity of Assumption~\ref{ass:OLF_reg} and applies to any OLF.
+ND remains available wherever $\nabla\mathbf{S}$ is invertible, but GD does not apply as the symmetric part of $\nabla\mathbf{S}$ is indefinite.